hamzeen/groceries-app/README.md

 ## Design Decisions & UI concerns
 * The entire project was done with a `mobile-first` design approach.
 * The grocery list page uses `query params`.
 It allows the last search term to be preserved on browser history.
-* This ensures the last **filter criteira would be intact for the user when s/he returns back to search view from details view**.
+* This ensures the last **filter criteira would be intact when the user returns back to ListView from DetailsView**.
 * The testing framework, [Jasmine](https://jasmine.github.io) has been employed for BDD.
 * Tests have been written to cover all the components.
 * The project follows `SOLID principles`, `DRY`